chengtie/menhir-error-recovery/README.md

 # Example of error recovery with Menhir

 - try to parse a formula input
-- based on the state of the occurred error, print error messages with precise locations
-- try to resume the parsing and complete the AST with fake tokens and fake semantic values
+- when an error occur, based on the state/incoming symbol/next token, try to manipulate the stack, complete the AST with fake semantic values
+- save error messages with precise locations
+- resume the parsing
-- continue to end of the input
+- continue the process to end of the input
 - output a recovered AST and all the error messages

 For the demo: